 Yes, target companies may agree to a "No-Shop" or exclusivity provision and they are, in fact, fairly common in merger and acquisition transactions in Puerto Rico.
 The purpose of "No-Shop" provisions is to prevent a target company from seeking other potential buyers after they have agreed to be acquired by the acquiring company.
-A typical "No-Shop" provision prohibits a target company from engaging in the solicitation of other acquisition offers, provide information or engage in discussions with other potential buyers.
+A typical "No-Shop" provision prohibits a target company from engaging in the solicitation of other acquisition offers, and from providing information or engaging in discussions with other potential buyers.